Mérieux NutriSciences can support the entire Baby food industry’s needs

 How baby food is made matters; babies are vulnerable consumers, who can quickly accumulate dangerous contaminants in their body and can more easily get infections due to their not-yet properly developed immune system.

-For all these reasons, baby food manufacturers need to strictly meet all the quality standards and product specifications, which are very stringent with levels considerably reduced in comparison to non-baby food products.
+For all these reasons, baby food manufacturers need to strictly meet all the quality standards and product specifications, which are severe with levels considerably reduced in comparison to non-baby food products.

 Label claims and mandatory statements need to be supported by very specific and sensitive testing carried out by reliable and accredited laboratories, which can accurately quantify very low concentrations of contaminants.

-Baby food encompasses different categories of products, specifically formulated to meet the nutritional needs of the infants growing into young children.
+Baby food encompasses different categories of products (infant formula, follow-on formula, processed cereal baby food, other baby food and young-child formula), specifically formulated to meet the nutritional needs of the infants growing into young children.

-Generally speaking, baby formula and baby food have to ensure infants and young children the proper amount of safe bioavailable nutrients with a proper physiological effect; they have to comply with specific requirements in terms of composition, labeling rules and limits for contaminants, which are far below conventional ones.
-Young child formula on the contrary, which are destined to 1-3 years’ old children, are not subjected to the same strict limitations and are often treated as vitamin-enriched foods (Reg. no. 1925/2006.
+Generally speaking, baby formula and baby food have to ensure infants and young children the proper amount of safe bioavailable nutrients with a proper physiological effect; they have to comply with specific requirements in terms of composition, labelling rules and limits for contaminants, which are far below conventional ones.

 Babies and food allergies